- Top 5 Answering Services for Small Businesses

 Professionalism can be communicated in many ways: through your website, through client reviews, but also through the way in which your business deals with customer queries.

-It’s not just about telephone manner either.
+It’s not just about telephone manners either.
 It also has to do with how quickly you respond to inquiries.

 As a business owner, you might not have time to deliver this level of service or respond quickly because your attention is focused on other areas of the business.